Transforming graph states via Bell state measurements: Abstract

 \section{Abstract}

-Graph states are key resources for measurement-based quantum computing which is particularly promising for photonic systems.
+Graph states are key resources for measurement-based quantum computing, which is particularly promising for photonic systems.
 Fusions are probabilistic Bell state measurements, measuring pairs of parity operators of two qubits.
-Fusions can be used to connect/entangle different graph states making them a powerful resource for measurement-based and the related fusion-based quantum computing.
-There are several different graph structures and types of Bell state measurements, yet the associated graph transformations have only been analyzed for a few specific cases.
-Here, we provide a full set of such graph transformation rules and we give an intuitive visualization based on Venn diagrams of local neighborhoods of graph nodes.
-We derive these graph transformations for all fusion types showing that there are five different types of fusion success cases.
-Finally, we give application examples of the derived graph transformation rules and show that they can be used for constructing graph codes or simulating fusion networks.
+Fusions can be used to connect/entangle different graph states, making them a powerful resource for measurement-based and related fusion-based quantum computing.
+There are several different graph structures and types of Bell state measurements, yet the associated graph transformations have only been analyzed for specific cases.
+Here, we provide a full set of graph transformation rules and give an intuitive visualization based on Venn diagrams of local neighborhoods of graph nodes.
+We derive these graph transformations for all types of rotated type-II fusion, showing that there are five different fusion success cases.
+Finally, we give application examples of the derived graph transformation rules and show that they can be used to construct graph codes or simulate fusion networks.